sanjayjonckheere/iN_iS_Tee_One/README.md

     return loss, grads
 ```
 ## ▻ The training loop
-Repeatedly run vanilla gradient descent steps to minimise the loss, and save the resulting image every 100 iterations.
+Repeatedly run vanilla gradient descent steps to minimise the loss and save the resulting image every 100 iterations.
 We decay the learning rate by 0.96 every 100 steps.

 Here, the optimisation algorithm is Stochastic Gradient Descent (SGD).
 Stochastic = having a random probability distribution or pattern that may be analysed statistically but may not be predicted precisely (oxford-languages).

 It goes through the entire data set and replaces the gradient with an estimate thereof.
 The estimates are calculated from a randomly selected subset of that data.
-This optimiser is in use since the sixties (of the last century).
+This optimiser has been in use since the sixties (of the last century).
 We are optimising pixel values instead of the parameters.

-We can of course experiment with different optimisers to see which one gives the most desirable outcome.
+We can, of course, experiment with different optimisers to see which one gives the most desirable outcome.

 ```py